jlozion026/dashlab_challenge/README.md

 ## Motivation

-Our project was created to compete with an "AI and Machine Learning," aiming to create a smart program that can quickly gather information from medical forms.
+Our project was created to compete with an "AI and Machine Learning Challenge," aiming to create a smart program that can quickly gather information from medical forms.

 **Time-Efficiency:** Automation minimizes manual data entry efforts, swiftly processing large volumes of medical forms for heightened operational efficiency.